Alleray/kaggle-digit-recognizer/README.md

 So, I think it's not worth to spend more time on this version.
 Change the mini-batch size if you are experiencing ResourceExhaustError.

-- try to implement a Convolutional NN architecture.
+- implement a Convolutional NN architecture.
 CNNs are better in the field of computer vision.
 - look for the open submissions of other competitors.
 Should give some useful insights.